-TeamViewer assists in supporting you and your customers to use your products and services correctly, efficiently and effectively.
-You can plan this demand intelligently: From now on when creating a custom module in the TeamViewer Management Console, you can select an account and assign all service cases automatically to it.
+TeamViewer supports you and your customers in correctly, efficiently, and effectively using your products and services.
+You can plan this demand intelligently: From now on, when creating a custom module in the TeamViewer (Classic) Management Console, you can select an account and assign all service cases automatically to it.

 You have two options: